Arpit-Jha/AReado-Book-Reader/README.md

 # AReado-Interactive-Book-Reader
 AReado is an interactive book reader companion system developed to increase the interest of reading and learning for specially abled children.
 It mainly provides the usage of Augmented reality, Text detection and recognition, Text to speech and many other functionalities for the users.
 They can capture text and search for meanings, add comments and save them, download and experience the models provided for books and various other things using AReado.
-It also helps book readers to understand the content of the book properly with visual and graphical involvement.
 The app enables you to upload your PDF files to the app using <b> Google Firebase Storage </b> and allows you to retrieve them using <b> Firebase Realtime Database </b>.
 It also involves an extensive Text Detection system with the help of <b> Android Vision </b>.
 The most attractive feature of the app is its AR Game made using Sceneform of <b> AR Core </b>.